ecampiglio/capital_stranding_cascades/README.md

 This repository contains the code and material for:
 __Cahen-Fourot, L., Campiglio, E., Godin, A., Kemp-Benedict, E. and Trsek, S. (2021): "Capital stranding cascades: The impact of decarbonisation on productive asset utilisation"__

-All code and data necessary to replicate the the results is contained in the [Main](/Main) folder.
+All code and data necessary to replicate the the results can be found in the [Main](/Main) folder.
 The __main code file__ is *Cascades_script.R*.
 It requires the installation of [R](https://cran.r-project.org/).

 To run the main code, two additional files are required: